Album Digest, March 2012

 A nice collection of albums this month - things usually pick up in March after a slow period after Christmas.
 One of these is a “catch-up” (the album by Grails) but apart from that one, everything else was released in the last five weeks or so… I should probably have included the album by Racehorses that I bought on my birthday but I will have to leave that for next month as I haven’t listened to it that much.
 In fact, it is still in my housemate’s car!

-I went to see Fanfarlo on my birthday and really enjoyed the gig.
-Songs from both albums were played and you could tell from the movement of the band between instruments between songs that this second album is a bit complicated and involves a different sound.
+I went with some friends to see Fanfarlo on my birthday and really enjoyed the gig.
+Songs from both albums were played and you could tell from the movement of the band between instruments between songs that this second album is more complicated and involves a different sound.
 At the time I enjoyed the tracks from the previous album a bit more.
 It’s not a surprise really, I had only owned Rooms Filled With Light for a few days and unusually for me, I hadn’t spent the weeks up to release craving all the new songs.
 Meanwhile, Reservoir is probably one of my favourite albums of the last five years and many of the songs are bound up with all kinds of memories and experiences.

 Another reason for really loving the songs off Reservoir at the gig is that it is a really good set of songs that the band can obviously now play in their sleep.
 Comets, Luna and Finish Line were dashed out with a new intensity live (especially compared to when I had seen them at the O2, supporting Snow Patrol).
 Meanwhile the songs on Rooms… are a bit slower than the ones on Reservoir and aren’t as immediate.
 Naturally, the songs that are immediate like Replicate and Deconstruction were introduced at the start of the gig (and did manage to make I’m A Pilot sound a bit plodding by comparison).
 The album does this too and so on the first few listens it does feel like you are trudging a bit through the slower material, especially in the second half.